tianshanghong/miupay/docs/DEVELOPERS.md

 ## Media fulfillment integration (webhook)

-To connect miupay with `media-fulfillment` (or any compatible fulfillment service):
+To connect miupay with `media-fulfillment` (or any compatible fulfillment service).
+You can list multiple modules here and swap them by updating the endpoint list.

 1. Run `media-fulfillment` with a webhook secret: